 Today, a very large and steadily increasing amount of information is available to a wide spectrum of users, thus creating the need for personalized information processing.
-Instead of overwhelming the users with all available data, a personalized query returns only the information that is of interest to them [10].
+Instead of overwhelming the users with all available data, a personalized query returns only the information that is of interest to them [11].
 In general, to achieve personalization, users express their preferences on specific pieces of data either explicitly or implicitly.
-However, often users may have different preferences under different circumstances.
+The results of their queries are then ranked based on these preferences.
+However, most often users may have different preferences under different circumstances.
 For instance, a user visiting Athens may prefer to visit Acropolis in a nice sunny summer day and the archaeological museum in a cold and rainy winter afternoon.
 In other words, the results of a preference query may depend on context.

-Context is a general term used to capture any information that can be used to characterize the situations of an entity [4].
-Common types of context include the computing context (e.g., network connectivity, resources), the user context (e.g., profile, location), the physical context (e.g., noise levels, temperature), and time [2].
+Context is a general term used to capture any information that can be used to characterize the situations of an entity [5].
+Common types of context include the computing context (e.g., network connectivity, nearby resources), the user context (e.g., profile, location), the physical context (e.g., noise levels, temperature), and time [2].
+A context-aware system is a system that uses context to provide relevant information and services to its users.
+In this paper, we consider a context-aware preference database system which supports preferences based on context.

 We model context as a set of multidimensional context parameters.
 A context state corresponds to an assignment of values to context parameters.
 By allowing context parameters to take values from hierarchical domains, different levels of abstraction for the captured context data are introduced.
 For instance, the context parameter location may take values from a region, city or country domain.
-Users employ context descriptors to express preferences on specific database instances for a variety of context states expressed with varying levels of detail.
+Users employ context descriptors to express their preferences on specific database instances for a variety of context states expressed with varying levels of detail.

 Each query is associated with one or more context state.
 The context state of a query may, for example, be the current state at the time of its submission.
 Furthermore, a query may be explicitly enhanced with context descriptors to allow exploratory queries about hypothetical context states.
-We formulate the context resolution problem that refers to the problem of identifying those preferences whose context states are the most relevant to the context state of the query.
-The problem can be divided into two steps: (a) the identification of all the candidate context states that encompass the query state and (b) the selection of the most appropriate state among these candidates.
+We formulate the context resolution problem that refers to the problem of identifying those preferences that are applicable to the context states that are most relevant to the state of a query.
+The problem can be divided in two steps: (a) the identification of all the candidate context states that encompass the query state and (b) the selection of the most appropriate state among these candidates.
 The first subproblem is resolved through the notion of the "covers" partial order between states that relates context states expressed at different levels of abstraction.
 For instance, the notion of coverage allows relating a context state in which location is expressed at the level of a city and a context state in which location is expressed at the level of a country.
-To resolve the second subproblem, we consider two distance metrics that capture similarity between context states.
+To resolve the second subproblem, we propose two distance metrics that capture similarity between context states to allow choosing the state which is most similar to the query state.